JavaScript Logical Operators

 • If a is an object, the result is false.

 • If a is an empty string, the result is true.
-In the case a is a non-empty string, the result is false
+If a is a non-empty string, the result is false

 The following demonstrates the results of the logical ! operator when applying to a non-boolean value: